sphinx-doc/sphinx/doc/usage/extensions/duration.rst

    :type: :code-py:`float | None`
    :default: :code-py:`None`

-   Set a duration limit for reading a document.
+   Set a duration limit (in seconds) for reading a document.
 If any duration exceeds this value, a warning is emitted.

+   .. versionadded:: 8.3